Data Structures

 ## [1] TRUE TRUE TRUE TRUE

-Note: One thing to understand is that previously when we assigned a variable a single data object (i.e. ), what we were actually doing is making a vector!
+Note: One thing to understand is that previously when we assigned a variable a single value (like a number or a piece of text), what R was actually doing is making a vector!
 This is just a special case where the vector length is 1.

 We can determine what is and what is NOT an atomic vector by using the function is.atomic()